 I’m a writer, teacher and New England homesteader, focusing on nonduality, A Course in Miracles, radical constructivism and the nexus between Catholic mysticism and activism.
 In general, how can we be helpful with one another?
 How can we bring forth love in our living?

 This site has been around since 2008 or so when I was doing a fair amount of political writing.
 Most of that work – while ongoing – is no longer online.
 In 2010 and 11 I began to write about A Course in Miracles, a sort of new age fringe of Christianity with which I had become involved.
-I’m far less involved now but remain deeply grateful for ACIM and the teachers I encountered there.
+I am deeply grateful for ACIM and the teachers I encountered there.
 It confused me in ways that demanded clarity.

 And the clarity came!
 But, by and large, it didn’t come until I began thinking about nonduality – first from a religious or spiritual perspective, then from a more rational or scientific perspective.
 You could also think of this in terms of “first person / third person” or “subjective / objective.”
 In any case, the so-called rational (or third-person or objective) perspective was exponentially more helpful to me.
 Please note that I did not say that perspective was “right.”
 In general I hold with Seng-Ts’an: